 Kari is the Vice President of Program Management at Ingalls Shipbuilding.
-In this role, Kari and her team have profit and loss responsibility for all elements of program execution, and serve as the principal liaisons to the Customer for all platforms in the Ingalls portfolio.
+In this role, Kari and her team have profit and loss responsibility for all elements of program execution, and serve as the principal liaisons to the customer for all platforms in the Ingalls portfolio.
 The Program Management team also has the responsibility for capture of new business within existing product lines at Ingalls.

-After developing a better understanding of the integration and delivery aspects of shipbuilding, Kari worked closely with the business development and concept design communities on requirements definition and preliminary ship designs for both domestic and international customers before moving into a rotation as the Director of Sector Administration in 2004.
+Kari began her career with Ingalls as an Associate Naval Architect in 1996, coordinating the efforts of Engineering and Operations in support of major shipbuilding production events and milestones.
+After developing a better understanding of the integration and delivery aspects of shipbuilding, Kari worked closely with business development on requirements definition and preliminary ship designs for both domestic and international customers before moving into a rotation as the Director of Sector Administration in 2004.

-Updated April 24, 2019
+Updated December 2, 2019

 Download and print